-I do not believe Pet Shops should sell dogs under any circumstances.
-Rescue dogs are often an unknown quantity and putting them in a strange situation ie pet shop, could be asking for trouble.
-Impulse buying will still be an issue, so dogs should not be available for sale.
+Whilst I totally support Pet Shops hosting adoption events for rescues, I do not believe they should sell dogs under any circumstances.
+The best place for rescue dogs is in foster care.
+Placing them in Pet Shops will require close management of the conditions, is not fair on the dogs and will not stop the impulse buying, so dogs should not be available for sale.
 It is the growth of the pet shops that has led to this legislation because of their bad business model.
-The only way I think dogs should be available for adoption is by photos, or videos.
+The only way I think dogs should be available for adoption is by photos, or videos from Rescue websites, or adoption events at pet shops.